seedstack/website/content/addons/supports/batch/start-batch.md

 # Define the job Configuration

-In this section we will configure the Spring Batch job context to use our Tasklet and inject SEED managed `MessageService`.
+In this section we will configure the Spring Batch job context to use our Tasklet and inject Seed managed `MessageService`.

 job-context.xml: